Ozmo

 Low stock: 1 left

-“Warriors with Wrenches” is a powerful work that blends military iconography with elements of everyday life to offer a subtle reflection on war and its complex realities.
-Painted in acrylic on PVC, the monochromatic composition depicts a group of uniformed soldiers posing for a group photograph in the desert, surrounded by military shipping containers.
-The phrase “Warriors with Wrenches” in the title of the work suggests a duality between their role as fighters and that of manual laborers, perhaps mechanics or engineers, emphasizing the versatility and humanity of these soldiers.
+Warriors with Wrenches is a powerful work that blends military iconography with elements of everyday life to offer a subtle reflection on war and its complex realities.
+Painted in acrylic on PVC, the monochromatic composition depicts a group of uniformed soldiers posing for a group photograph in the desert, surrounded by military containers.
+The phrase "Warriors with Wrenches" in the work's title suggests a duality between their role as combatants and manual laborers, perhaps mechanics or engineers, highlighting the versatility and humanity of these soldiers.